• Home

 • First Reconciliation & First Communion

-Letter to Grade 2 Parents
+Letter For Grade Two Parents

 IMPORTANT: Upon completing registration, please take a photo of your child's baptismal certificate and email it to lakehuroncatholic@dol.ca